She Loves Biscotti

 Cannoli dip in a serving dish surrounded by pizzelle.

-When my son was living in Boston, I had the pleasure of trying the cannolis at both Mike’s Pastry and Modern.
-It was definitely a worthwhile experience.
+When my son was living in Boston, I enjoyed trying the cannolis at Mike’s Pastry and Modern.
+It was a worthwhile experience.

-Closer to home, I have some really great Italian bakeries in my neighborhood.
-As a result, I never felt the need to make it at home.
+Closer to home, I have some great Italian bakeries in my neighborhood.
+As a result, I never felt the need to make homemade cannolis from scratch.

-A few years ago, a friend of mine contributed a dessert dip at a Christmas potluck party.
+A friend contributed a dessert dip at a Christmas potluck party a few years ago.

-I immediately fell in love with the idea of a deconstructed cannoli.
+I immediately fell in love with the idea of a deconstructed cannoli dip.

-Needless to say, it was popular back then just as it is today.
+It was popular back then, just as it is today.

 Such a great way to end a meal!

-If you love this cheese as much as I do, feel free to look at some of my favorite Ricotta Cheese Recipes.
+If you love this cheese as much as I do, look at some of my favorite ricotta cheese recipes.

 Ciao for now,